 © Parks Canada / Alan Dyer

 Throughout the country, new relationships are being forged and old ones are being celebrated.
-Cooperative management with Aboriginal peoples has become a common practice within Parks Canada and members of these committees work jointly with us to make important decisions related to the planning and operation of the park.
+Cooperative management with Indigenous peoples has become a common practice within Parks Canada and members of these committees work jointly with us to make important decisions related to the planning and operation of the park.
 These relationships lead us to greater collaboration and understanding of our mutual interests, helping us to work on specific projects that bring about reconciliation and reconnection.

-Quote: "Parks space are almost always situated in a place that was special to the Aboriginal peoples and while learning in a classroom has its merits nothing can replace experiential learning in a place that is/was special to not just Aboriginal people but, all the people of Canada.
+Quote: "Parks space are almost always situated in a place that was special to the Indigenous peoples and while learning in a classroom has its merits nothing can replace experiential learning in a place that is/was special to not just Indigenous people but, all the people of Canada.
 To see Elders, Youth and those between interacting, learning and teaching side by side with Parks left me an unforgettable image and hope for the future of our special places." - Fred Johnstone, Northern Native Broadcasting Yukon

 Protecting our heritage

-Aboriginal peoples are unique partners in the protection of natural and cultural resources; from ways to conserve totem poles in British Columbia and species of fish in Atlantic Canada to removing vegetation and identifying gravesites in an ancestral cemetery in northern Alberta.
-Everyone has something to contribute, whether it’s knowledge of medicinal plants in Atlantic Canada, expertise to harvest White-Tailed Deer to help restore ecological balance in Ontario, Inuit Knowledge that improves Parks Canada’s monitoring and understanding of vast and remote Nunavut parks amid a changing environment, or oral history that can contribute to the acknowledgment of the importance of an historic Aboriginal figure.
+Indigenous peoples are unique partners in the protection of natural and cultural resources; from ways to conserve totem poles in British Columbia and species of fish in Atlantic Canada to removing vegetation and identifying gravesites in an ancestral cemetery in northern Alberta.
+Everyone has something to contribute, whether it’s knowledge of medicinal plants in Atlantic Canada, expertise to harvest White-Tailed Deer to help restore ecological balance in Ontario, Inuit Knowledge that improves Parks Canada’s monitoring and understanding of vast and remote Nunavut parks amid a changing environment, or oral history that can contribute to the acknowledgment of the importance of an historic Indigenous figure.

 Enhancing the visitor experience